Learning how to protect your data from identity theft and data loss is super important these days, with so much data stored digitally.

 Trust me, I’ve had my identity stolen and lost heaps of data – it’s a nightmare!
 So, let me share my 35 easy data protection methods with you.

-1. Encrypt data
+1. Encrypt your data

-2. Back up data on an external drive
+2. Back up to an external drive

 - WD 2 TB Elements Portable External Hard Drive

 - Seagate Portable 2TB External Hard Drive Portable HDD

 - Toshiba Canvio Basics 1TB Portable External Hard Drive